sortega/sortega.github.io/_posts/2022-03-27-cyborg-memory-hierarchy.md

 However, the value of these notes is limited unless they are connected and easily searchable.
 To get that extra value we need to up both our methodological and technological games.

 The quintessential technology to fill this gap is the personal wiki in which you can seamlessly write notes, keep them inter-linked and securely access this second brain from all your devices.
 There is an inexhaustible offer of wikis out there ([open source][wikimatrix] and [SaaS][alternatives]).
 My recommendation is to pick one and try to use it unless blocked by a showstopper.
-A very common failure more is to keep tuning your wiki configuration without really using it.
+A very common failure mode is to keep tuning your wiki configuration without really using it.

 I personally use [TiddlyWiki][tiddlywiki][^tw] with the amazing Soren's [TiddlyRemember plugin][tiddly_remember] to define SRS cards directly from within my wiki notes.
 When reviewing them in Anki I get a valuable link to their original context.